 An exploration of war in a Canadian context, with an emphasis on how war has shaped Canadian society and the relationship between Canada and its armed forces.
-Topics to be studied, from a Canadian perspective, include the military as a profession, military culture, combat stress, leadership, gender and sexuality in the military, and mutinies.
-(May be offered jointly with HIST 476.)
-Two term seminar; fall/winter.
+Topics to be studied, from a Canadian perspective, include the nature of war, the new military history, the military identity of an unmilitary people, and the military as a profession.
+The course will also offer students the opportunity to engage in original research in the field.
+One term seminar; fall.
 A. English.

 HIST 877 History, Memory, Commemoration

 Students will explore the multitudinous ways individuals and collectivities imagine, (re)create, perform and relate to their pasts, since the 19th century.
 This graduate seminar will introduce the major theoretical frameworks of collective memory, commemoration and memorials, public and institutional history, and other forms of collective memory making, using seminal Canadian, American and European case studies.
 Particular attention will be given to the major approaches developed over the last thirty years, introducing the most important researchers of this very popular field, also focussing on ground breaking techniques and innovative primary sources.
 The major objective is to familiarize students with the best studies in the field and prepare them to undertake studies using these principles.
-One term seminar; fall.
-C I Caron.
+One term seminar.
+Not offered 2022-23.

 HIST 878 US Culture and Society, 1945

 An examination of selected themes in US cultural history.
 Topics for discussion include mass consumer society, the postwar rise of the "affluent society," anti communism, sexuality and gender, the television age, popular music, suburbanization, social upheaval in the 'long sixties, 'and the culture wars of the 1980s and 1990s.
 (May be offered jointly with HIST 400.)
-One term seminar; winter.
-J. Brison.
+One term seminar.
+Not offered 2022-23.

 HIST 880 Miracles and Magic in Byzantium

 An examination of evidence for, attitudes towards, and perceived mechanisms of, miracles and magic in the Byzantine world, while considering differing theoretical approaches to and historiography of the subject.
 Topics to be covered will include: traditions of sanctity and miracle, demonology, and magic or sorcery (roughly categorized under protection, discovery and manipulation).
 (May be offered jointly with HIST 400).
-One term seminar.
-Not offered 2021-22.
+One term seminar; winter.
+R. Greenfield.

 HIST 881 Religious Identity in Byzantium